Lightnet/bunpreact/README.md

 ```

 ### Headers:
  The follow the basic of the header format web api.
+But it not recommand for allow all for url it for testing dev build.

 ```js
 const headers = new Headers();